aws-samples/aws-lambda-inference-cdk-compute-blog/README.md

 ## How it works

-For full details on how this works:
+For full details on how this works: [Read the AWS Compute Blog](https://aws.amazon.com/blogs/compute/choosing-between-storage-mechanisms-for-ml-inferencing-with-aws-lambda/)

 - Read the Compute Blog post